gregkh/usbutils/README.md

 Note, usbutils depends on libusb, be sure that library is properly installed first.

-To work with the "raw" repo, after cloneing it just do:
+To work with the "raw" repo, after cloning it just do:

 	./autogen.sh

-or if you like doing things "by hand" you can try the following:
+Or if you like doing things "by hand" you can try the following:

-	get the usbhid-dump git submodule:
+Get the usbhid-dump git submodule:

 	git submodule init
 	git submodule update

-	initialize autobuild with:
+Initialize autobuild with:

 	autoreconf --install --symlink

-	configure with:
+Configure the project with:

 	./configure

-	build with:
+Build everything with:

 	make

+Install it, if you really want to, with:

+	make install